 You can cook sponges and cakes using the desserts setting, too, although this is the function I have used least, simply because I prefer baking.
 You can get great results on sponge-based puddings, such as treacle sponge or spotted dick.

-The Tefal 8 in 1 Multi Cooker is available through many retailers and costs around £69.99.
+The Tefal 8 in 1 Multi Cooker is available through many retailers (RRP £69.99) although Amazon have it for around £35.00.
 The price is reasonable, in my view, given the number of different functions and the results I have had using it to cook family food.
 It also comes with a recipe booklet to get you started.
 You would spend a lot more buying a slow-cooker, steamer and rice cooker as three separate items, and they would obviously take up a lot more space.

 There is a valve to clean, which was a bit fiddly at first, but I got the hang of how to release it after a couple of goes.
 It is very quiet and doesn’t make anything like the kind of noise a pressure cooker makes.
 Some steam comes out through the top, so keep it away from little hands.